 Investigating a BWI case presents unique challenges to marine safety officers.
 Anyone who has been on a boat for any length of time will be familiar with “sea legs” – the illusion of motion felt on dry land after being on a boat.
-This can totally invalidate the standard balance tests (known as the Standardized Field Sobriety Tests) used in DWI investigations as it would be virtually impossible to pass the tests with a poor sense of balance.
+This can invalidate the standard balance tests (known as the Standardized Field Sobriety Tests) used in DWI investigations as it would be virtually impossible to pass the tests with a poor sense of balance.
 As a result, law enforcement has developed a set of highly questionable tests knows as Marine Field Sobriety Tests that are administered while a suspect is seated.
 These include the eye test used in DWI cases and a series of tests, like the backwards count of palm pat test that are to be performed while a suspect is seated.

 These tests should be aggressively challenged.
 First of all, the tests must be done in the exact manner prescribed by the manual marine safety officers are supposed to follow.
 This is because the tests were “validated” in studies that supposedly prove their effectiveness.
 As a result, they have to be done in the exact same manner that they were done in the studies, otherwise they should not be admissible in court.
 A skilled criminal defense attorney should be ready to cross examine law enforcement on the way that the tests were administered in order to show that the officers deviated from the tests.
 In both BWI and DWI cases, it is extremely common for the arresting officer to be poorly trained and bungle the administration of the sobriety tests.
 It is critical that your attorney in a boating while intoxicated case understand the tests better than law enforcement.